tjohann/baalued/README.md

 baalued - bananapi cluster node controller
 ==========================================

 The baalue daemon provide a socket based interface to a cluster node.
-With that interface you can control and trigger standard task like halt (via inet datagram socket) or set scheduling propertys of a process and its time-triggert threads (via unix domain socket).
-The daemon has different threads which handles the requests and depending on the configured the thread/service will be started or not.
+With that interface you can control and trigger standard task like halt (via inet datagram socket) or set scheduling propertys of a process and its time-triggert threads.
+The daemon has different threads which handles the requests (via inet socket) and then connects to the specific daemons (like ttenv-daemon).

-Actually three different services, which are described below, are supported:
+Actually four different services, which are described below, are supported:

 	1). set scheduling propertys
 	2). device managment
 	3). ping/alive info (via device managment)
 	4). display control

 Baalued is part of my sdk's like https://github.com/tjohann/a20_sdk.git .
 It runs on a embedded device like Bananapi-M1.
 To interact/control the daemon you can use baalue (https://github.com/tjohann/baalue.git).